 On the occasion of Independence Day, some schools take special efforts for children to know and learn about our independence struggle against British Colonial Rule.
 As a nation, India had to overcome some great obstacles and challenges to win its independence.
 The sacrifices and the suffering of the earlier generations are difficult to understand for those born in an Independent India.
-Parents, teachers and the elderly rightly opine that the lessons of colonialism should not be forgotten and the value of independence is cherished by the coming generations.
-It is also expected that children not only learn about our independence but also speak about its importance amongst their peers.
+Parents, teachers and the elderly rightly believe that the lessons of colonialism should not be forgotten and the value of independence be cherished by the coming generations.
+Children should not only learn about our independence movement but also speak about its importance amongst their peers.

-As such some schools can ask students to prepare a speech on this special day.
+Many schools ask students to prepare a speech on this special day.
 In this article, we will look at all the aspects of preparing a suitable speech to commemorate Independence Day.
-This article, will cover all the essential aspects and provide valuable tips and insight to prepare an Independence Day speech in English for kids.
+This article, will cover all the essential aspects and provide valuable tips and insights to prepare an Independence Day speech in English for kids.

 It can be a task to write a great speech and an even bigger task to deliver it.
-While helping your child prep for an Independence Day speech, here are a few things you can keep in mind.
+While helping your child prepare for an Independence Day speech for children in English, here are a few things you can keep in mind.

 1. Know the History

 India’s independence struggle is unique as compared to the independence struggle of other nations.
-India’s independence struggle was not only political but had facets of ideology and spirituality, for example, the non-violence philosophy initiated by Mahatma Gandhi.
-Your child should know and understand the history of the independence struggle, its trials tribulations, and sufferings and sacrifice before you help him prepare a 15th August speech for kids.
+India’s independence struggle was not only political but had facets of ideology and spirituality.
+For example, the non-violence philosophy initiated by Mahatma Gandhi.
+Your child should know and understand the history of the independence struggle, its trials, tribulations, sufferings, and sacrifices before you help him prepare a 15th August speech in English for children.

-Those who participated in the freedom struggle dreamed of a great nation with values that guaranteed equal rights to its citizens much of these ideals were based on modern western democratic values.
-Western nations had a functional modern democratic form of governance which gave their citizens a lot of liberty and guaranteed them fundamental right.
+Those who participated in the freedom struggle dreamed of a great nation with values that guaranteed equal rights to its citizens.
+Much of these ideas were based on modern western democratic values.
+Western nations had a functional modern democratic form of governance, which gave their citizens a lot of liberty and guaranteed them fundamental right.
 These same nations that spoke of inclusive governance colonised and subjugated the people of other nations.
-Our founding fathers, some of whom themselves had studied and lived in those nations demanded the same for the people of India.
+Our founding fathers, some of whom themselves had studied and lived in those nations, demanded the same for the people of India.
 Your child should be familiar with such ideals and aspirations.
-Additionally, your child should also be equipped with facts and know basic things like the meaning of the national anthem, colours of the national flag, national emblem; all of this will assist in making a good speech that has both, an emotional resonance and is informative at the same time.
+Additionally, your child should also be equipped with facts and know basic things like the meaning of the national anthem, colours of the national flag, and national emblem; all of this will assist in making a good speech that has both, an emotional resonance and is informative at the same time.

 3. Famous Quotes

-A quote can summarise in a few words the emotional aspirations of freedom fighters and their vision of the greatness of a nation.
+A quote can be summarised in a few words.
 Many of the freedom fighters have written motivational speeches that embody the dream of a great nation.
 Quotes taken from these speeches can help make a better speech by understanding what the leaders held in high regard.
-Not only should a few quotes be identified for use in your speech but the context and meaning of these quotes should be understood and explained in their entirety.
-For example, Abraham Lincoln once said “As I would not be a slave, so I would not be a master.
-This expresses my idea of democracy” This quote clearly signifies his ideal form of democracy and the aspirations of western style democracy, precisely the same form of democracy that is also enshrined in the constitution of India.
+Not only should a few quotes be identified for use in your speech, but the context and meaning of these quotes should be understood and explained in their entirety.
+For example, Abraham Lincoln once said: “As I would not be a slave, so I would not be a master.”
+This expresses my idea of democracy”.
+This quote clearly signifies his idea of democracy and the aspirations of western-style democracy, precisely the same form of democracy that is also enshrined in the constitution of India.

 4. The Value of Liberty

-There are various voices in today’s India expressing varied opinions, some voices take great pride in India being a modern democratic country while others – disappointed with corruption perhaps – opine that British rule was better.
-It is important for your child to understand that different voices and opinions and criticism of the government are heard accepted in true democracies.
+There are various voices in today’s India expressing varied opinions.
+Some voices take great pride in India being a modern democratic country, while others, disappointed with corruption perhaps, opine that British rule was better.
+It is important for your child to understand that different voices and opinions and criticism of the government are heard and accepted in true democracies.
 It is also important for your child to understand why a nation and its people should have a right to self-determination and have a body of representatives elected from amongst their own people for governance.
 A foreign power would ultimately be interested in the well being of its own nation.
-It is, therefore, important that powers which govern a nation should be in the hands of those who are of the people, from the people and elected by the people.
+It is, therefore, important that powers which govern a nation should be in the hands of those who are of the people, from the people, and elected by the people.

-If it wasn’t for the patriotism of the freedom fighters we would perhaps never have our freedom.
+If it wasn’t for the patriotism of the freedom fighters, we would perhaps never have our freedom.
 Patriotism is the attachment that one feels to his motherland, its people and its culture.
 A speech prepared without patriotic fervour would not inspire much in terms of an emotional attachment one feels for the nation and its people.
-Patriotism does not mean that the ills of society are blindly accepted instead patriotism is simply the love for the nation and faith that the values of the nation will eventually prevail.
-Your child must be confidently patriotic and display an unreserved belief in the values of the nation.
+Patriotism does not mean that the ills of society are blindly accepted; instead, patriotism is simply love for the nation and having faith that the values of the nation will eventually prevail.
+Your child must be patriotic and display an unreserved belief in the values of the nation.

 Delivering a great speech often requires great practice.
-Motivate your child to memorise the speech as it is better to speak from memory than to read from paper.
-Teach your child to stand straight maintain composure of voice and expressions and speak in a firm unwavering tone.
+Motivate your child to memorise the speech, as it is better to speak from memory than to read from paper.
+Teach your child to stand straight, maintain his composure, emote, and speak in a firm unwavering tone.
 The child should be able to make eye contact with the audience and not stare blankly away from them.
 Several practice sessions may be required before the final day.

 7. Content is King

-The content of a speech is not only about how well the topic is covered it is also important that the contents of a speech are in keeping with the audience.
+The content of a speech is not only about how well the topic is covered.
+It is also important that the content in a speech is in keeping with the audience.
 An Independence Day speech prepared for servicemen would differ in content from a speech written for school students.
 Remember that this speech is written for an audience that includes teachers and fellow students.
-Students who would be entering adulthood in the near future, students who need to understand the importance of an independent nation, and need to understand their place and contributions towards the greater idea of nationhood.
-The contents of your speech should be prepared keeping the above in mind.
-Content developed as such would be easier to identify with by the audience.
+Students who would be entering adulthood in the near future, students who need to understand the importance of an independent nation, and students who need to understand their place and contributions towards the greater idea of nationhood.
+The content of your speech should be prepared by keeping the above in mind.

 8. Content Flow and Timing

 An Independence Day speech for a school would have a set time for the speech to be completed.
-Besides the set time to make accommodations for other events the question of speech length is important.
 Too short a speech would leave too little time to appropriate the necessary importance of this day.
-On the other hand, too long a speech would sound like a monologue by a person too full of himself and arrogant.
-Content flow should be divided into sub-headings clearly having a start, a middle portion and a conclusion.
-Once you have compiled a list of subheadings begin writing content for each sub-heading keeping in mind a predetermined time for each sub-heading.
+On the other hand, too long a speech would sound like a monologue.
+Content flow should be divided into sub-headings clearly having a start, a middle portion, and a conclusion.
+Once you have compiled a list of subheadings, begin writing content for each sub-heading, keeping in mind a predetermined time for each sub-heading.
 The set predetermined time limits for each sub-heading should total to the allotted time while leaving a few moments for closing statements.

 9. Opening Address

-The opening address of the speech should address teachers, fellow students and guests of honour, and explain the importance of Independence Day and the reason for coming together on this day.
+The opening address of the speech should address teachers, fellow students, and guests of honour and explain the importance of Independence Day and the reason for coming together on this day.
 A reference should be made on the importance of Independence Day, its importance in 1947 and its relevance today.
-A brief explanation should also focus on the changing priorities of a growing nation as it asserts itself in the community of nations, priorities were different in 1947 and they are different today.
+A brief explanation should also focus on the changing priorities of a growing nation, as its priorities were different in 1947 and they are different today.

 10. The Vision and Aspirations of the Founding Fathers

-The nation’s founding fathers yearned for independence because they envisioned a great nation and believed in the skills, aspirations and the collective potential of its people.
-That we should cherish the memory of the founding fathers by aspiring to live up to the ideals they cherished in an independent India, Ideals which included tolerance, democracy, equality, inclusiveness and unity in diversity.
+The nation’s founding fathers yearned for independence because they envisioned a great nation and believed in the skills, aspirations, and collective potential of its people.
+We should cherish the memory of the founding fathers by aspiring to live up to the ideals they cherished in an independent India; ideals that included tolerance, democracy, equality, inclusiveness, and unity in diversity.